electronick1/stairs_doc/source/index.html.md

 > ![app](images/app.svg)

-App - it's a way to generalize different approaches to one similar form - why?
+The app is a way to generalize different approaches to one similar form.
+Why?
-Because right now data-science approaches too scattered and it's hard to understand what's going on when you have a ton of maths and algorithms around.
+Because right now data-science approaches are too scattered, and it's hard to understand what's going on, when there are tons of maths and algorithms around.

 Each app has the following components:

-- pipeline - represents a data flow graph and determines how the data will be processed.
-Each pipeline consists of multiple smaller components like "Flow" (Data flow).
+- a pipeline - represents a data flow graph and shows how data will be processed.
+Each pipeline consists of multiple small components like "Flow" (Data flow).

-- producer - function which helps you to read the source (file, database ...) and then follow it to data pipeline.
+- a producer - a function which helps you to read a source (a file, a database ...) and then directs it to the data pipeline.

-- consumer - function which writes data to data store or change "global state".
+- a consumer - a function which writes data to the data store or changes "the global state".

-- flow (Data Flow) - set of functions
+- a flow (Data Flow) - a set of functions
 (called [steps](https://en.wikipedia.org/wiki/Job_(computing))
-which could change/filter/populate your data.
+which can change/filter/populate your data.

-To create new "default app" structure (with package and modules) type following command:
+To create a new "default app" structure (with a package and modules), type the following command:

 `stairs-admin app:new name`